crescent-network/crescent/x/liquidity/spec/08_params.md

 Dust means a small amount of tokens that cannot be avoided during the order matching process.

-## InitialPoolCoinSupply
+## MinInitialPoolCoinSupply

-Initial mint amount of pool coin on pool creation
+Minimum amount of initial pool coin minted on pool creation.
+Initial pool coin supply is calculated based on two deposit coins' amount.

 ## PairCreationFee